 The practice of good stewardship by those who use the Maryland Room collection and the library staff who assist them will preserve and protect its rich treasures for future generations.

-Approved by the Frederick County Public Libraries Board of Trustees - 11/6/02
+Approved by the Board of Trustees of Frederick County Public Libraries - 11/6/02